Tutorial: Azure Active Directory single sign-on (SSO) integration with iPass SmartConnect

 Name Source Attribute firstName user.givenname lastName user.surname user.userprincipalname username user.userprincipalname

-On the Set up Single Sign-On with SAML page, in the SAML Signing Certificate section, click Download to download the Federation Metadata XML from the given options as per your requirement and save it on your computer.
+On the Set up single sign-on with SAML page, in the SAML Signing Certificate section, find Federation Metadata XML and select Download to download the certificate and save it on your computer.

-Configure iPass SmartConnect Single Sign-On
+Configure iPass SmartConnect SSO